 Please follow these instructions for registering at Teachers College.

 Regular attendance is expected.
-Instructors shall have the right to stipulate attendance requirements and penalties that may be incurred as a result of failure to comply with these requirements, provided that students are informed within the first two weeks of the semester.
+Instructors shall have the right to stipulate attendance requirements in the course syllabus and penalties that may be incurred as a result of failure to comply with these requirements, provided that students are informed within the first two weeks of the semester.

 The grading system is as follows: A, excellent; B, good; C, fair; D, poor; F, fail.
 No credit will be given for grades of C- or lower.